 Ingredient Substitute Ratio Calculator

-Using the calculator is easiest when you think of it as a three-part comparison.
-First, enter the original amount exactly as the recipe states it.
-Second, enter the original potency factor.
-In many kitchen examples, the original ingredient can simply be treated as 1, which makes the math intuitive.
-Third, enter the substitute potency factor based on how strong the replacement is compared with the original ingredient.
-After you submit the form, the result tells you how much of the substitute to use and whether that amount is more or less than the recipeโs original quantity.
+Using the ingredient substitute ratio calculator is easiest when you think in three steps.
+Enter the original amount exactly as the recipe writes it.
+Set the original potency to 1 if that ingredient is your baseline.
+Then enter the substitute potency factor based on how strong the replacement seems compared with the original.
+The result shows the amount of substitute to measure and whether it should be smaller or larger than the recipe amount.

-Suppose a recipe uses 100 grams of sugar and you want to use honey instead.
-If you estimate honey to be about 1.3 times as sweet as the sugar in that recipe, you can keep the original potency at 1 and set the substitute potency to 1.3.
-The calculator returns about 76.92 grams of honey.
-That is the sweetness-based adjustment.
-You would then make a practical kitchen decision about moisture, because honey adds liquid while granulated sugar does not.
-In other words, the calculator handles the strength relationship first, and you handle the physical differences second.
+For example, if a recipe uses 100 grams of sugar and you want to use honey, you might estimate honey at about 1.3 times the sweetness of the sugar in that recipe.
+With the original potency at 1 and the substitute at 1.3, the calculator returns about 76.92 grams of honey.
+That gives you the sweetness adjustment first; then you can think about moisture, because honey also adds liquid that granulated sugar does not.

-Another common example is fresh versus dried herbs.
-Dried herbs are usually more concentrated because much of the water has been removed.
-If a recipe calls for 3 tablespoons of fresh herbs and your dried version is roughly three times as potent, enter 3 as the original amount, 1 as the original potency, and 3 as the substitute potency.
-The calculator gives you 1 tablespoon of dried herbs.
-That aligns with the familiar cooking rule of thumb, but the advantage here is that the same logic can be used for ingredients that do not already have a famous kitchen shortcut.
+If the recipe calls for 3 tablespoons of fresh herbs and your dried version seems about three times as potent, the calculator gives you 1 tablespoon of dried herbs.
+That kind of conversion is handy when you know the old rule of thumb but want the same logic for ingredients that do not have a famous substitution chart.

-where is the amount of substitute to use, is the original amount, is the original potency, and is the potency of the substitute.
+where is the amount of substitute to use, is the original amount, is the potency of the original ingredient, and is the potency of the substitute.

-Here is a worked example in plain language.
-Imagine a recipe calls for 2 teaspoons of vanilla extract, and you are using a stronger concentrated vanilla paste that you estimate at 1.5 times the potency of the extract specified.
-Set the original amount to 2, the original potency to 1, and the substitute potency to 1.5.
-The calculation becomes 2 ร (1 / 1.5) = 1.33 teaspoons.
-In practice, you might round to 1 1/4 or 1 1/3 teaspoons depending on the recipe and measuring tools.
-The formula gives you the mathematically consistent target; your measuring spoon and your palate finish the job.
+Here is a worked ingredient-swap example.
+If a recipe calls for 2 teaspoons of vanilla extract and you are using a concentrated vanilla paste that you estimate at 1.5 times the potency, the calculation is 2 × (1 / 1.5) = 1.33 teaspoons.
+In practice, you may round to 1 1/4 or 1 1/3 teaspoons depending on the recipe and your measuring tools.
+The formula gives the target amount; the kitchen decides the final rounding.

 | Original | Potency | Substitute | Potency |